UPHCS Project Echo

 - Issued 497 continuing education credits to participating providers.

-This four-session ECHO Program will cover the following topics:
+This four-session series will cover the following topics:

-Integrated Approached in Pediatric and Adolescent Behavioral Health ECHO Program is generously supported through grant funding from the Superior Health Foundation.
+Implicit Bias: Understanding Equity in Healthcare ECHO Program is presented in partnership with Equality Michigan and generously supported through grant funding from the Superior Health Foundation.

 MOVE KNOWLEDGE, NOT PATIENTS